skypjack/entt/docs/core.md

 There is no silver bullet to solve the problem of conflicts when dealing with hashing functions.
 In this case, the best solution seemed to be to give up.
 That's all.<br/>
-After all, human-readable resource identifiers aren't something strictly defined and over which users have not the control.
+After all, human-readable unique identifiers aren't something strictly defined and over which users have not the control.
 Choosing a slightly different identifier is probably the best solution to make the conflict disappear in this case.